 With so many movie projectors on the market, it can take time to find one that will fit your needs.
 It’s important to account for factors such as the distance between the projector and the screen, the amount of light you will need and how you will connect to a power source.
 All of this will depend on your particular outdoor space and the size of your audience.
 It’s worth taking measurements of your yard and screen before making a purchase.

 These days, most of us stream our movies the majority of the time.
 It’s convenient, but it also means you’ll need to prepare your Internet for the screening.
 The last thing you want is for your movie to cut out because your Wi-Fi can’t reach.
 You might consider purchasing a Wi-Fi extender to ensure your connection stays strong.

 There’s a reason so many of the big theatres have switched to recliners and couches.
 Being comfortable while watching a movie goes a long way towards improving the experience.
 Don’t make your friends crouch on the lawn.
 Set out some beanbag chairs or padded lawn chairs to help your guests feel at home.

 Of course, none of these tips will get you far if you don’t enjoy the movie, so be sure to pick a good one.
 While everyone has their own tastes, there are plenty of great ranking websites to tell you what other viewers have enjoyed.
 If almost everyone liked something, there’s a good chance you and your friends will too.

-This article was written by an AT&T employee.
-The statements in this article are their own and don’t necessarily represent the positions, strategies, or opinions of AT&T.
+This article is AT&T sponsored content written by a TechBuzz contributor & AT&T employee.
+The statements in this article are his own and don’t necessarily represent the positions, strategies, or opinions of AT&T.